bit-shift/devcon_iv_beamer_template/README.md

 - Template background for all slides
 - Colorful logo instead of item bullets
 - Standout slide
+- Large logo on the right side of title frame

 To do:
+- Change dark theme to use black
+- Use better images for template background, title image and standout background
 - Fonts
-- Large logo on the right side of title frame
 - Colorful bar on section break

 What will not be done: